Washington Paid Family and Medical Leave: 2026 Employer Obligations and Compliance Guide

 Washington publishes required posters and employer resources, including 2026 materials.
 Employers should post the current required notice, update onboarding materials, and make sure paycheck inserts or employee communications explain deductions clearly.

-Respond to Leave Notifications
+How to Respond to an Employee Leave Request

 When an employee applies for Paid Leave, the state sends employer notices about the application and decision.
 Employers should review notices promptly, confirm employment information, coordinate internal leave tracking, and avoid requesting protected medical details from employees that are not required for the employer’s role.